 ESL Course Descriptions

 All of the ESL courses listed below are not offered every semester.
-Please look at Blugold CampS semester schedule or contact the coordinator for an accurate list for the coming semester (firstname.lastname@example.org).
-Students take a placement test to identify where they place, and then typically enroll in 4-5 classes in one semester, mainly at the same level (100, 200 or 300).
+Please look at Blugold CampS semester schedule or contact the coordinator for an accurate list for the coming semester (email@example.com).
+Students take a placement test to identify where they place, and then typically enroll in 4-5 classes in one semester at either the 200 or 300 level.

 200 Level - Intermediate